sarahciston/shequalifies/posts/field2-dataIds.md

 unfixed self in later body art entangled with tech
 >“While the earlier artists had focused obsessively (if, in the case of the male artists, often unconsciously or uncritically) on the body's role in self-other relations through structures of narcissism and the rhetoric of the pose, these younger artists tend to explore the body/ self as technologized, specifically unnatural,and fundamentally unfixable in identity or subjective/ objective meaning in the world: [...]
 This "posthuman" body/self is thoroughly particularized, its gender, sexuality, sexual orientation, race, ethnicity, class, and other identifications insistently enunciated within the intersubjective structures established by the body-oriented practice” (Jones 1998, 199).

 What Jones calls “body art” are “a set of performative practices that, through such intersubjective engagement, instantiate the dislocation or decentering of the Cartesian subject of modernism.”
 However, not a body that is set off from an original "authentic body"
->“No ‘original’ body is assumed at any point of such a project, no body to be ‘freed’ from opp essive representations (as would have been the case in much early feminist body art and theories of representation)” (Jones 1998, 200)
+>“No 'original' body is assumed at any point of such a project, no body to be ‘freed’ from opp essive representations (as would have been the case in much early feminist body art and theories of representation)” (Jones 1998, 200)
->“body art projects can develop a new (implicitly feminist) reading praxis that is suspicious of the assumptions and privileges embedded in and veiled by conventional, masculinist models of artistic interpretation” (Jones 1998, 15) _and cultural ...being?_
+>"body art projects can develop a new (implicitly feminist) reading praxis that is suspicious of the assumptions and privileges embedded in and veiled by conventional, masculinist models of artistic interpretation" (Jones 1998, 15) _and cultural ...being?_

 her claim is speculative, hopeful
 >“this claim is rather utopian; the effects of these works will of course depend on how they are contextualized and who experiences and engages with them” (Jones 1998, 203).

-#### Raley
-artists use dataveillance for why
->"Artists who appropriate dataveillance techniques and tools as a medium for creative production inform, enlighten, and help us to imagine otherwise by refusing the fantasy of exodus, a withdrawal from a given political, economic, or cultural system predicated on the notion that there is a neutral external vantage point from which one can begin the work of critical assessment.
-In a very general sense we might term such work immanent critique: art-activism operating within a given structure and inhabiting a particular perspectival frame" (Raley 2013, 135)

 <div class="artist">